 - The date of disposition

-If you are seeking verification of your education The following information will be provided to all the institutions you which you have attended:
+If you are seeking verification of your education, The following information will be provided to all the institutions you have attended:

 - Name and address of every educational institution